masaun/ZK-energy-trading-in-RISC0/README.md

 ### Running the test of the guest program

-- Run the test of the "smart-meter" guest program
+- Run the test of the `smart-meter` ZK program (called a guest program in zkVM / Boundless powered by RISC Zero)
 ```bash
 sh guests/tests/runningGuestProgram_smart-meter.sh
 ```

 <br>

-### Deploy the SCs
+### Deploy the smart contracts
-- Deploy SCs
+- Deploy the EnergyAggregator contract.
 ```bash
 sh ./contracts/scripts/runningScript_Deploy.sh
 ```